-Products manufactured at our facilities in Bray, Ireland, Jamestown and Buffalo, New York, Kansas City, Missouri and Carlsbad, California accounted for the majority of our revenues during the fiscal year ended December 31, 2020.
+Products manufactured at our facilities in Bray, Ireland, Jamestown and Buffalo, New York and Kansas City, Missouri accounted for the majority of our revenues during the fiscal year ended December 31, 2021.
 Our global supply of these products and services is dependent on the uninterrupted and efficient operation of these facilities.
 In addition, we currently rely on a small number of third-party manufacturers to produce certain of our diagnostic products and product components.
+2021 saw significant interruptions to international supply chains which look set to continue for some time to come.

 If we do not negotiate long-term contracts, our suppliers will likely not be required to provide us with any guaranteed minimum production levels.
 As a result, we cannot assure you that we will be able to obtain sufficient quantities of product in the future.
 In addition, our reliance on third-party suppliers involves a number of risks, including, among other things: